pirate/security-growler/README.md

     'stdout',
     'logfile',
     'growl',
-    # 'osxnotifications',  # prepend a hash to disable a certain channel
+    # 'osxnotifications',  # prepend a hash to disable a certain method
 ]
 ```